SteveBarnett/Remixing/_thinking/map/index.md

 - Yielding: transforming the relationship by redirecting/diverting, with softness, connection, sensitivity

 ### Tools

+Tools is not quite the right word, but it's close enough.

 - Thinking in [Layers](/thinking/layers/)
 - Both/and and either/or.